DrJohnElliott/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-Create data set named "myData" by reading data file into envioroment with "read.csv"
-        (assumes data set is located in the current working directory)
+1. Create data set named "myData" by reading data file into environment with "read.csv" (assumes data set is located in the current working directory)

 ```r
         myData <- read.csv("activity.csv", header = TRUE, sep = "," ,dec = "." )
 ```

-Create data set named "interval_Data" of the average number of steps of each interval, the original data set "myData" is grouped by interval using "grouped_by", the varible names are given better descriptive names using "rename" , then the data set is created using summarize.
+2. Create data set named "interval_Data" of the average number of steps of each interval, the original data set "myData" is grouped by interval using "grouped_by", the variable names are given better descriptive names using "rename" , then the averages are created using summarize.

 ```r